Stewie Griffin

 Stewart Gilligan "Stewie" Griffin is a fictional character from the animated television series Family Guy.
-He is voiced by series creator Seth MacFarlane and first appeared on television, along with the rest of the Griffin family, in the episode "Death Has a Shadow" on January 31, 1999.
-Stewie was created and designed by MacFarlane himself, who was asked to pitch a pilot to the Fox Broadcasting Company, based on The Life of Larry and Larry & Steve, two shorts made by MacFarlane featuring a middle-aged man named Larry and an intellectual dog, Steve.
+He is voiced by Seth MacFarlane and first appeared on television, along with the rest of the Griffin family, in the episode "Death Has a Shadow" on January 31, 1999.
+Stewie was created and designed by MacFarlane, who was asked to pitch a pilot to the Fox Broadcasting Company based on The Life of Larry and Larry and Steve, two animated shorts created by MacFarlane featuring a middle-aged man named Larry and an intellectual dog named Steve.

-Stewie is a highly precocious toddler who talks and acts as an adult.
-He is the third child and second son of Peter and Lois Griffin, the youngest brother of Meg, the younger brother of Chris, and the older half-brother of Bertram.
-He began the series as a megalomaniacal sociopath, initially obsessed with violence, matricide, and world domination.
-As the series progressed, particularly following the events of the direct-to-video film Stewie Griffin: The Untold Story and the two-episode arc "Stewie Kills Lois" and "Lois Kills Stewie", the devious and violent aspects of Stewie's personality were toned down, and he has evolved into an eccentric, friendlier, and flamboyant scamp.
-He has also come to have a very close friendship with the family's anthropomorphic dog, Brian, whom he originally used to antagonize in the earliest episodes.
-Stewie is considered to be the show's breakout character and has received numerous award nominations from writers such as Jodiss Pierre.
+Stewie is a highly intelligent and precocious toddler who talks and behaves like an adult.
+He is the third child and second son of Peter and Lois Griffin, the youngest brother of Meg and Chris Griffin, and the older half-brother of Bertram.
+He began the series as a megalomaniacal sociopath obsessed with violence, matricide, and world domination.
+As the series progressed, particularly following the direct-to-video film Stewie Griffin: The Untold Story and the two-episode arc consisting of "Stewie Kills Lois" and "Lois Kills Stewie", the more devious and violent aspects of his personality were toned down, and he evolved into a more eccentric, friendly, and flamboyant character.
+He also developed a close friendship with the family's anthropomorphic dog, Brian, whom he frequently antagonized in earlier episodes.
+Stewie is widely regarded as the show's breakout character.

+On March 12, 2026, it was announced that a spin-off series centered on Stewie Griffin, titled Stewie, had received a two-season order from Fox.
+The series is scheduled to premiere during the 2027–28 television season.